 There are two main types of kidney disease:

-- Acute kidney disease develops suddenly and lasts a short time.
+- Acute kidney disease develops suddenly.
 It can go away completely once the cause is treated, or it may have lasting effects on kidney function.

 - Chronic kidney disease cannot be cured, and it gets worse over time.
-Treatment and diet can slow its progression, but eventually can lead to kidney failure.
-Kidney failure requires dialysis, a treatment to filter the blood, and often kidney transplant surgery.
+Treatment and diet can slow its progression, but eventually can lead to kidney failure and the need for dialysis.
+Dialysis is chronic treatment until the patient receives a kidney transplant.

 Kidney disease causes